Why Is My Freezer Not Freezing?

 - Put an analog thermometer in your freezer for 30 minutes to check the temperature.

 - If the thermometer shows a temperature above 0 degrees, your freezer door might not be closing all the way, or your compressor might have stopped making cold air.
 Check the door first.
+Don’t forget to check out our tips for cleaning the freezer.

 Carmen Jiménez/Getty Images